openstack/kolla-ansible/doc/source/admin/mariadb-backup-and-restore.rst

    (dbrestore) $ rm -rf /var/lib/mysql/\.[^\.]*
    (dbrestore) $ mariabackup --copy-back --target-dir /backup/restore/full

-Then you can restart MariaDB with the restored data in place:
+Then you can restart MariaDB with the restored data in place.

+For single node deployments:

 .. code-block:: console